Coronavirus: WHO urges delaying booster shots | DW | 04.08.2021

 "I understand the concern of all governments to protect their people from the delta variant," Tedros said.

-"But we cannot accept countries that have already used most of the global supply of vaccines using even more of it," he added.
+"But we cannot accept countries that have already used most of the global supply of vaccines using even more of it."

 Katherine O'Brien, the director of immunization vaccines and biologicals at the WHO, told reporters that it was imperative to vaccinate at-risk groups before booster programs got underway.